nephio-experimental/one-summit-22-workshop/nephio-ansible-install/README.md

 ## installation

-This repo provides the artifacts to install a Nephio environment using ansible to experiment with Nephio following [nephio ONE summit 2022 workshop](https://github.com/nephio-project/one-summit-22-workshop).
-The installation creates kind clusters, github repos and the manifests to get a base Nephio environment up an running.
+This repository provides the artifacts to install a Nephio environment using ansible to experiment with Nephio following [nephio ONE summit 2022 workshop](https://github.com/nephio-project/one-summit-22-workshop).
+The installation creates kind clusters, GitHub repositories and the manifests to get a base Nephio environment up an running.

 The installation assumes a VM is created with the following characteristics: